Pistacchione/unifi-pfsense/README.md

 unifi-pfsense
 =============

-A script that installs the UniFi Controller software on pfSense and other FreeBSD systems
+A script that installs the UniFi Controller LTS version software on pfSense and other FreeBSD systems

 Purpose
 -------